⚠️ CONTENT VERIFICATION STATUS: This draft is . All citations require validation.

 Sri Vaishnavism (Ramanuja tradition)

-- Centered in Tamil Nadu and Srirangam
+- Centered in Tamil Nadu and at Srirangam

 - Worships Vishnu with his consort Sri (Lakshmi)